OSVVM/.github/profile/README.md

 We have used our expert VHDL skills to create advanced verification capabilities that:

-- Are simple to use and feel like built-in language features.
+- Are simple to use and work like built-in language features.
 - Maximize reuse and reduce project schedule.
 - Facilitate readabilty and reviewability by the whole team including software and system engineers.
-- Facilitate debug with HTML based Test Suite and Test Case reporting
+- Facilitate debug with HTML based test suite and test case reporting.
+- Facilitate continuous integration (CI/CD) with JUnit XML test suite reporting.
-- Provide buzz word features including Constrained Random, Functional Coverage, Scoreboards, FIFOs, Memory Models.
+- Provide buzz word features including Constrained Random, Functional Coverage, Scoreboards, FIFOs, Memory Models, error logging and reporting, and message filtering.
+- Rival the verification capabilities of SystemVerilog + UVM.

 ## Learning OSVVM
 You can find an overview of OSVVM at [osvvm.github.io](https://osvvm.github.io).